Application to the University

 To be eligible for regular undergraduate admission to the University, students are expected to meet the following standards.

-- High school weighted grade point average (GPA) above 2.8 or college GPA above 2.4 on a 4.0 scale.
+- High school weighted grade point average (GPA) equal to or above 2.8 or college GPA equal to or above 2.4 on a 4.0 scale.

 - An SAT score equal to or above 1410, or an ACT score equal to or above 20.